Being a new parent

 The importance of a will

 It’s not something people like to dwell on, but having a will is very important.
 It lets everyone know who you want to look after your children in the event of your death; it also makes clear where you want your money to go.
-This is especially important if you are divorced.
+This is especially important if you are separated or divorced.

 When you make a will, track down any old pensions with previous employers and any life insurance policies.
 Make sure everything has been tied up and is to be left to the right people.
+Services such as the government pension tracing service can help with this.

 It’s a great idea, now that you’re a parent, to keep your financial records and statements in one handy place.
 Keep your files organised and make sure your nearest and dearest can find them if they need to.